LostArtefacts/TRX/docs/tr2/README.md

 - fixed Lara being able to equip guns and flares during in-game cutscenes
 - fixed the same boss item always being selected in Home Sweet Home, regardless of Lara's proximity
 - fixed Lara behaving erratically if she is killed while hanging from a ledge
+- fixed the boat veering if Lara looks left or right when driving
 - improved the animation of Lara's braid
 - improved handling of items that are dropped by enemies
     - added the ability for any enemy type to drop items, excluding eels